fbalicchia/graylog-plugin-backup-configuration/README.md

 Backup file follow the this naming convention graylogyyyyMMddHHmm.zip Now is supported only *nix console and backup can be stored on file system.
 In the near feature will be supported s3 storage.

-At the moment restore data is not immediate, but is possible following the next step :

-* to unzip backup file and put it in graylog directory under restore folder. for example graylog20161001.zip need to be renamend under folder /restore in graylog and unzip the file.
-  Result will be ../data/restore/graylog
+For restore data is necessary to put backup file under restore folder.
+At the moment there is a limitation that under restore folder there is only zip without any directory.

 * Under System-configuration press `Restore data button`.